 Prior to joining the ICC, Professor Sahani served as an associate with Pillsbury Winthrop Shaw Pittman LLP, where she specialized in complex tax credit and municipal bond financing arrangements for affordable housing and community development real estate transactions, as well as matters involving American Indian tribes.
 In the aftermath of Hurricane Katrina, she traveled to New Orleans in January 2006 to assist the Washington Lawyers’ Committee for Civil Rights Fair Housing Project with two housing discrimination claims.

-Professor Shannon participated in the inaugural 2003-2004 class of the Harvard University Management Fellowship Program, during which time she served as External Relations Fellow in Harvard’s Office of Government, Community, and Public Affairs.
+Professor Sahani participated in the inaugural 2003-2004 class of the Harvard University Management Fellowship Program, during which time she served as External Relations Fellow in Harvard’s Office of Government, Community, and Public Affairs.

-Professor Shannon holds a bachelor's degree from Harvard University and a law degree from Harvard Law School.
-She is an active member of the bar in New York and the District of Columbia.
+Professor Sahani holds a bachelor's degree from Harvard University and a law degree from Harvard Law School.
+She is a member of the bar in New York (active) and the District of Columbia (inactive).